-The Global Fund plays a significant role in global markets for medicines and technologies that prevent, diagnose or treat HIV/AIDS, tuberculosis and malaria, and we remain committed to continuing to play an active, deliberate and strategic role in shaping markets to maximize access to health products and improve health outcomes for people living with the diseases.
+The Global Fund is committed to playing an active, deliberate and strategic role in shaping the global markets for HIV, tuberculosis and malaria health products to maximize access to health products and improve health outcomes for people affected by the diseases.

 The strategy details our vision, principles, strategic objectives and more:

 Among several cross-cutting initiatives aimed at increasing access to health products, the Pooled Procurement Mechanism and wambo.org are two tools that the Global Fund utilizes to deliver on the Market Shaping Strategy.

 Efforts to date have yielded significant impact.
 Additional information by health product category is available on our Health Product Procurement page.

 We are engaging with technical and development partners to develop a road map to further operationalize efforts to deliver on the Market Shaping Strategy and create even greater value for the Global Fund, partners and people living with or affected by the diseases.
 Our vision for the future is to ensure healthy markets, sustainable supply and increased country capacity.